househouse/design-statement/README.md

 ## Aim For Comprehension

 We don’t cut corners: Our design should always be crafted to the best of our abilities, and we have delivered work with real polish.
-We should art direct and create visual design that makes others awe, but most importantly is communicates quickly, unobtrusively, and beautifully.
+We should art direct and create visual design that makes others awe, but most importantly communicates quickly, unobtrusively, and beautifully.

 - Is every decision aligned with the end goal or high-level action?
 - Have I optimized my design for speed and efficiency?